 Coming soon … Over the next few months we’ll be adding a new section with information for adults with PDA as we’re aware that there is very little information available currently; a look at PDA at different life stages and how presentation and strategies may evolve over time; and an exploration of the real and perceived difficulties in diagnosing PDA.

-- “A Guide to Mental Health Issues in Girls and Young Women on the Autism Spectrum” by Judy Eaton is due out in September.
+“A Guide to Mental Health Issues in Girls and Young Women on the Autism Spectrum” by Judy Eaton is due out in September and may be of interest.

 DATES FOR YOUR DIARY